 the transmission of the views of Democrats Abroad to the DNC and vice versa, both on party affairs and policy;

-especially in campaign years, the organization of voter registration campaigns and encouragement of Get Out the Vote activities, the handling of joint publicity and advertising, the acquisition and distribution of campaign literature and materials, the coordination of visits, and related matters;
+especially in campaign years, the organization of voter registration campaigns and Get Out the Vote activities, the handling of joint publicity and advertising, the acquisition and distribution of campaign literature and materials, the coordination of visits, and related matters;

 cooperation with U.S. civic organizations and other U.S. political parties on nonpartisan and bipartisan programs;

-the initiation of steps to organize new committees in countries or areas with a substantial number of resident United States citizens; and
+the initiation of steps to organize new committees in countries or areas with a substantial number of resident U.S. citizens; and

 the day-to-day operations of the Regions.